collectiveidea/twirp-kmm/README.md

 implementation "com.collectiveidea.twirp:twirp-kmm-runtime:0.1.0"
 ```

-Then, configure the HTTPClient and pass the client into the generated service constructor:
+Then, configure the HttpClient and pass the client into the generated service constructor:

 ```kotlin
 val client = HttpClient(engine) {